Hebron: Economy

 From the 1970s to the early 1990s, a third of those who lived in the city worked in the shoe industry.
 According to the shoe factory owner Tareq Abu Felat, the number reached least 35,000 people and there were more than 1,000 workshops around the city.
 Statistics from the Chamber of Commerce in Hebron put the figure at 40,000 people employed in 1,200 shoe businesses.
 However, the 1993 Oslo Accords and 1994 Paris Protocol between Israel and the PLO made it possible to mass import Chinese goods as the Palestinian National Authority, which was created after the Oslo Accords, did not regulate it.
 They later put import taxes but the Abu Felat, who also is the Palestinian Federation of Leather Industries's chairman, said more is still needed.
 The Palestinian government decided to impose an additional tax of 35% on products from China from April 2013.

-90% of the shoes in Palestine are now estimated to come from China, which Palestinian industry workers say are of much lower quality but also much cheaper, and the Chinese are more aesthetic.
+Ninety percent of the shoes in Palestine are now estimated to come from China, which Palestinian industry workers say are of much lower quality but also much cheaper, and the Chinese are more aesthetic.
 Another factor contributing to the decline of the local industry is Israeli restrictions on Palestinian exports.
 Today, there are less than 300 workshops in the shoe industry, who only run part-time, and they employ around 3,000–4,000 people.
 More than 50% of the shoes are exported to Israel, where consumers have a better economy.
 Less than 25% goes to the Palestinian market, with some going to Jordan, Saudi Arabia and other Arab countries.